 This blog started in 2013 when I began exploring ordination, a rollercoaster ride that took 4 years (see Exploring Ordination).
 Somewhat unexpectedly, a new phase in my life and in the life of this blog began on 21st August 2017 when I started my ordination training (if you are starting you might find my Top 10 Tips for starting Ordination Training helpful).

-The blog will continue by with posts on what it is like to train for ordination, looking at the theological training from the standpoint of someone with none, at the experiences which challenge and transform, and at the impact of juggling training part-time with working full time whilst trying to maintain a healthy family life.
-These posts will gradually build up over the three years to give an insight on one person’s continuing journey towards being ordained in the Church of England.
+The blog continued as I trained for ordination, although not at the same rate as before – it was difficult to wrestle the thoughts my training provoked into coherent blog posts!
+The posts give a hint of what it is like to train for ordination, looking at the theological training from the standpoint of someone with none, at the experiences which challenge and transform, and at the impact of juggling training part-time with working full time whilst trying to maintain a healthy family life.
+These posts are an insight on just one person’s continuing journey towards being ordained in the Church of England.

 The blog posts (most recent first) in this phase are:

 - Ordination in a Pandemic – the services licensing and ordaining me as a Curate in June and September 2020 (24/10/20).